 Shadow Work Prompts for Self-Awareness

-The only relationship we’ll certainly have for the rest of our lives is the relationship with ourselves.
+The only relationship we’ll certainly have for the rest of our lives is with ourselves.
 And somehow, we spend the littlest amount of time nurturing this connection, to the point where we might not be aware of who we truly are.

 16. Which sides of yourself do you show when you’re most comfortable with someone?